 Quote: For unusually shaped or non-symmetrical grids, needcomputer software tools for an accurate calculation.

-Moreover, in my experience, ALL grids are ‘unusually-shaped’ to some degree or other.
-Also the only exceptions I can think of, the simple generator earth or towers.
+Moreover, in my experience, ALL grids are ‘unusually shaped’ to some degree or other.
+The only exceptions I can think of are simple generator earth or towers.

 So, I struggle to understand how the old calculations still retain their validity.
 By relying on oversimplified plate electrode concepts, which are known/proven to be inaccurate.